Why is a Bank Factoring Company Better?

 If you’ve already determined that invoice factoring is a good fit for your business, the next step is to identify the best factoring company for you.
-There are tons of different providers to choose from – so how do you know which is best?
-This article helps describe the differences between an independent factor and a bank factor, and why one may offer more advantages for your business than the other.
+There are many different providers to choose from – so how do you know which is the best?

-1. Funds are advanced to the business before clients pay the invoice for goods received.
+1. Funds are advanced to your business before clients pay the invoice for goods received, providing an immediate working capital boost.

-2. Factors provide credit control – the collection of funds is managed by the factoring entity.
+2. Factors provide credit control – the collection of funds is managed by the factoring entity which reduces your A/R responsibilities.

-3. Factoring provides capital while the business has open invoices.
+3. Factoring provides capital while your business still has open invoices.

 4. Factoring is not a loan since the invoices/accounts are purchased by the factoring entity.
-They do not show on the books as a liability so this reduces balance sheet debt.
+They do not show on your books as a liability, reducing potential balance sheet debt.

-5. Businesses which experience seasonal fluctuations in their business have periods of insolvency; factoring is a means of acquiring cash flow based on money owed by clients.
+5. Businesses that experience seasonal fluctuations in their business have periods of insolvency; factoring is a means of acquiring cash flow based on money owed by clients.

 6. Quick access to funds with invoice factoring – funds available within 48 hours after an invoice is generated.